postmanlabs/labs-docs/src/pages/docs/postman-pro/integrations/github.md

 If you don’t already have a Personal Access Token from GitHub, [generate a new one](https://github.com/settings/tokens).

-We need the `repo` and the `user` scope in order to successfully configure the integration.
+For backing up your collections, select the `repo` and the `user` scope.
+For syncing your API schema, select only the `repo` scope.

 [![repo scope](https://assets.postman.com/postman-docs/WS-integrations-github-repo-scope.png)](https://assets.postman.com/postman-docs/WS-integrations-github-repo-scope.png)
 [![user scope](https://assets.postman.com/postman-docs/WS-integrations-github-user-scope.png)](https://assets.postman.com/postman-docs/WS-integrations-github-user-scope.png)